At 3 am the whopping detonations

 a missile contrivance for destroying hailstorm clouds which was easily converted into artillery weapon in the initial stages of the Karabakh war 1991-1994. volleys ripped up the night.
 Ahshaut slept soundly through everything.

-I left for our Building Site to fetch a bagful of apples and an armful of the tree roots that I came across and chopped off when digging foundation trenches for our future house walls.
-They got dry enough to burn at tomorrow's barbecue.
+I visited the Building Site of our future house to collect a bagful of apples and an armful of tree roots chopped off at digging foundation trenches before I started laying walls.
+Since August, they got dry enough for the tomorrow's barbecue.

-At 9 p.m. it became completely quiet.
+By 9 pm it turned completely quiet.
 Some creepy quietness.

 May it be, I'm too strict to Roozahna?